vojtechh12/CorrectionCoding/README.md

 Block codes segment the input data into fixed-length block and then encodes these blocks independently, i.e. without memory.

-Systematic block codes are block codes, where the dataword is a part of the codeword.
+**Systematic block codes** are block codes, where the dataword is a part of the codeword.
 The remaining part of codeword is called parity.
 Parity ensures redundancy and is exploited to detect and correct errors.

 A generator matrix for systematic block code:

 $$ \mathbf{G} = \begin{bmatrix}
-\mathbf{I_{N_b}} \\
+\mathbf{I_\mathrm{N_b}} \\
 \mathbf{P}
 \end{bmatrix}$$